harryho/eshop-api-dotnet-demo/README.md

 ## E-Shop API Demo

-A demo api built on the top of .net core 9 and entity framework
+A demo api built on the top of .net core 9 and minimal api

 ### Prerequisite